SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 The OCC configuration is used in the `OccEndpointsService`.
 The service looks up the configuration and applies parameters to the endpoint if needed.

-*Note*: The enpoints are typesafe, therefore the list of available endpoints is visible when adding the configuration.
+*Note*: The endpoints are typesafe, therefore the list of available endpoints is visible when adding the configuration.